"""Utility functions for site analysis.

 Periodic boundary handling:

-- x_pbc: Generate fractional coordinates for all periodic images in neighboring cells
+- x_pbc: Generate fractional coordinates for all periodic images in neighbouring cells

 These utilities provide low-level functionality that can be used directly or are